 “The history of our three organizations is rooted in connecting financial resources to the causes and places people care about,” said Terry Mazany, the Trust’s president and CEO.
 “Through Benefit Chicago, we’ve combined forces to help bring needed financial capital to organizations that are poised to innovate, expand and grow.”

-To date, Benefit Chicago has raised $77 million of that goal—including $12 million from 169 individual investors, who purchase Chicago-targeted Community Investment Notes to put their money to work in local neighborhoods.
+To date, Benefit Chicago has raised $77 million of that goal—including $12 million from 169 individual investors, who have purchased Chicago-targeted Community Investment Notes to put their money to work in local neighborhoods.

 The recipients of this first round of loans are:

-- AutonomyWorks, which provides jobs for people with autism and others who might have trouble finding work.
-Its $600,000 loan will support additional technology and hiring additional employees.
+- AutonomyWorks, a for-profit benefit corporation which provides detail oriented jobs in the marketing sector for people with autism.
+Its $600,000 loan will support additional technology and the hiring of additional employees.

-- Chicago Neighborhood Initiatives, a community development financial institution (CDFI) committed to revitalization in Chicago’s economically challenged neighborhoods, most notably the Pullman community.
+- Chicago Neighborhood Initiatives, a community development financial institution (CDFI) committed to revitalizing Chicago’s economically challenged neighborhoods, most notably the Pullman community.
 Proceeds from the $2 million loan will be used to complete the 111th Street Retail Gateway.

-- Garfield Produce, an indoor hydroponic vegetable farm providing sustainable employment in disinvested neighborhoods.
+- Garfield Produce Company, an indoor vertical hydroponic vegetable farm providing sustainable employment in the East Garfield Park Neighborhood.
 The company will use its $500,000 loan to expand production capacity and increase its workforce.

 - IFF, a mission-driven lender, real estate consultant and developer whose $5 million loan will finance family services in Humboldt Park and a youth facility in Bronzville.

 - Local Initiatives Support Corporation, which will use a $3.5 million loan from Benefit Chicago to revitalize the 63rd Street corridor from Cottage Grove Avenue to Pulaski Road, and Halsted Street between 63rd & 79th Streets.